 Certificate core courses do not require any pre-requisites.
 Graduate students applying to the Certificate program must be full-time students with a GPA of 3.0 or higher.
 Each of the core courses introduces students to key aspects of digital humanities within the context of media studies and digital cultures.

 Students may take courses concurrently as they complete their MA/MFA or PhD.
-The two elective courses will allow students to branch out into the various subfields or sister fields of digital humanities and media studies while they may also cover credits required by the home department – choices to be determined with the advisor(s) in combination with the DHMS Assistant Director.
+The two elective courses will allow students to branch out into the various subfields or sister fields of digital humanities and media studies while they may also cover credits required by the home department – choices to be determined with the advisor(s).
 At least one core course will be offered every year.

 Core Courses (students take one, 3 credits)